 - Independent Voices—An open access collection of alternative press newspapers, magazines, and journals drawn from the special collections of participating libraries, containing publications produced by feminists, dissident GIs, campus radicals, Native Americans, anti-war activists, Black Power advocates, Hispanics, LGBT activists, the extreme right-wing press, and alternative literary magazines in the latter half of the 20th century.

 - Life Magazine Archive and Time Magazine Archive—Full color, archival quality scans of Life (1936–2000) and Time (1923–2000), including ads.

-The Library is opening a new season of exhibitions, beginning with “Oliphant: Unpacking the Archive” (Sept 23–May 2020) in the main gallery of the Harrison Institute and Small Special Collections Library, celebrating the recent acquisition of editorial cartoonist Patrick Oliphant’s voluminous archive.
+The Library opens a new season of exhibitions, beginning with “Oliphant: Unpacking the Archive” (Sept 23–May 2020) in the main gallery of the Harrison Institute and Small Special Collections Library, celebrating the recent acquisition of editorial cartoonist Patrick Oliphant’s voluminous archive.
 This exhibition juxtaposes cartoon drawings, sculpture, and paintings with manuscripts, correspondence, and personal effects and tells the fullest story yet of the most influential caricaturist of American politics and culture in the last half century.

 DIGITAL COLLECTING TOOLKIT

 The Library’s Digital Collecting Toolkit was designed to implement quick collection of digital material during and after rapidly evolving events and community crises.
-The challenges met by the Library in launching its Digital Collecting site, “Unite the Right” Rally and Community Response led to improvements that make collecting efforts easier for the Library and others.
-In just a few minutes, a community group or a class can set up a site for members or students to deposit and share photos, videos, and social media content.
+The challenges met by the Library in launching its Digital Collecting site “Unite the Right” Rally and Community Response led to improvements that make collecting efforts easier for the Library and others.
+In just a few minutes, a community group or a class can set up a site for members to deposit and share photos, videos, and social media content.